Last Updated on February 11, 2022 by Janine

 There are tons of boutiques where you can buy high-quality clothing, textiles, and decorations.
 You’ll also find endless cafes and art galleries to poke around in.
 And of course, you will be in awe of the architecture.

 San Miguel is only about an hour away from Guanajuato by bus, so it makes an easy day trip.
 A bus ticket will cost you about $160 MXN, and there are numerous buses each day.
-You can check the schedule on the Primera Plus website.
+Book your ticket with Busbud!

 Best Restaurants in Guanajuato

 There are tons of great restaurants in Guanajuato.
 I highly encourage you to scout out new ones on your own, but the following are a few that stood out during my last visit.

 La Cocina de Laura

 La Cocina de Laura is a simple, family-run breakfast and lunch spot serving up traditional Mexican eats.
 The juice is fresh, the cafe de Olla (sweet, cinnamon-infused coffee) is some of the best I’ve ever had, and the eggs were fantastic.
 It’s the perfect place to fuel up for a day of exploring!
 It is located a little bit off the tourist path, but it’s well worth the detour.

 If you’re looking for a boujie brunch spot, La Vie En Rose is the perfect place.
 It’s photogenic and central, and the food is delicious.
 Grab a seat next to the balcony (you’ll have to arrive early to score one) and sip mimosas and nibble on delectable pastries as you watch the world go by below.

 I stopped at Truco 7 for breakfast one morning.
 While my eggs were delicious, I think their lunch and dinner items are probably even better.
 This restaurant serves traditional Mexican fare in large portions at reasonable prices.
 The service was also exceptional during my visit.